 - declares a major at or before the point 60 credits are earned;

 - does not repeatedly drop coursework, fail coursework or repeat courses;

 - maximizes the use of the annual credits allowed with full time tuition each year.

 Many students will find it possible to pursue more than one major and/or additional minors, within their allotted annual credits.
 However, students who choose to pursue those additional opportunities may experience a need for additional tuition or time to degree completion for those choices.
 The college and the faculty do not set aside fees, policies or requirements for participation in optional programs or to enable early graduation.

-Students are subject to all degree requirements in place at the time they first enrolled, including all major, minor and general education requirements for the degree.
+Students are subject to all degree requirements in place at the time they first enrolled, including all major, minor and general education requirements for the degree (except for those who interrupt their studies as noted below).
 With some exceptions, if degree requirements are changed, students have the option of graduating under the requirements in effect when they first enrolled at Augustana or under a more recent, active catalog.
 Students should see their department chair to determine which set of major/minor requirements will apply to their degree based on changes to the major/minor during their time of enrollment with the college.

 The major area advisor and the registrar provide assistance and information to students regarding requirements and progress toward the degree.
 An audit of progress toward the degree is called the program evaluation and is available on Arches.

 STUDENT RESPONSIBILITY: While the senior audit, program evaluation, academic support resources, as well as academic guidance from faculty and advisors are all available to every student at no additional cost, these resources are provided for use in planning only.
 It is the responsibility of the student to maintain an accurate schedule at all times and pay for all tuition and fees associated with their registration in accordance with all published fees and deadlines.
 Students must report any printed schedule error to the Office of the Registrar within one year.
 The responsibility for understanding and meeting degree requirements rests entirely with the student.